madebyform/react-parts/readme.md

 #### Adding a new component to the catalog

-If you want your React Native component to show up in the catalog, simply add the `react-component` keyword to your `package.json` file and publish it on the NPM registry.
-We recommend that you also add the `react-native` and `ios` keywords.
-Finally, make sure your package has `react-native` in the [`dependencies`](https://docs.npmjs.com/files/package.json#dependencies) property.
-Here's an example:
+If you want your React component to show up in the catalog, simply add the `react-component` keyword to your `package.json` file and publish it on the NPM registry.
+If your component is for React Native, we recommend that you also add the `react-native` and `ios` keywords, and make sure your package has `react-native` in the [`dependencies`](https://docs.npmjs.com/files/package.json#dependencies) property.
+Here's an example for React Native:

 ```js
 {